truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/24-linked-discourses-on-views.md

 death'?" ...

 <!--pg-->
-### N 24.17 A Realized One Both Still Exists and No Longer Exists *Hoticanacahotitathāgatosutta*
+### SN 24.17 A Realized One Both Still Exists and No Longer Exists *Hoticanacahotitathāgatosutta*

 At Sāvatthī.